xkilian/genDevConfig/README.rst

 * Some plugins have not been tested against the actual equipement, consult the design specification to know which ones.
 Feedback and pull requests are welcome.

 * In case of suspected problems, run genDevConfig with loglevel set to debug. genDevConfig -h for syntax.

+* Be extra careful with the syntax when declaring OIDs.
+There is a leading dot, there are no quotes, etc. Small problems will block startup of the snmp booster module, which is bad. :-(